-Memorial Ballroom, a centerpiece of Lynchburg College campus life, is getting a major facelift this holiday season.
+Memorial Ballroom, a centerpiece of University of Lynchburg campus life, is getting a major facelift this holiday season.

 Contractors began working in the ballroom in Hall Campus Center on Friday, November 17.
 Over the next two months or so, the room will be transformed into a modern facility with a new floor and ceiling, audio-visual upgrades, and a permanent stage with an attached ramp to improve accessibility.
 Capacity in the ballroom will remain the same, at a little more than 400 people.